spatialos/gdk-for-unity/docs/content/troubleshooting.md

 These warnings occur when a [GameObject]({{urlRoot}}/content/glossary#gameobject) or [ECS entity]({{urlRoot}}/content/glossary#unity-ecs-entity) that represents a SpatialOS entity is deleted before its corresponding SpatialOS entity leaves the worker's view.
 The GDK is designed so that the GameObjects and ECS entities that represent SpatialOS entities should only be deleted after the SpatialOS entity they represent has left that worker's view.
 ECS entities are deleted automatically by the GDK when their corresponding SpatialOS entities leaves that worker's view.
 In the case of GameObjects, the SpatialOS Runtime sends a message to the Unity worker when a SpatialOS entity leaves that worker's view, the GDK passes this message onto you.
 It's your responsibility to act upon these commands in your code.

 **Fix**<br/>
-When you want to delete a GameObject or ECS entity, send a [DeleteEntity world command]({{urlRoot}}/content/gameobject/world-commands.md) to delete the entity on the SpatialOS side instead.
+When you want to delete a GameObject or ECS entity that represent SpatialOS entity, send a [DeleteEntity world command]({{urlRoot}}/content/gameobject/world-commands.md) to delete the entity on the SpatialOS side instead.

 ## Problems